papis/papis/doc/source/default_settings.rst

 .. papis-config:: formatter

-    Picks the formatter for templated strings in the configuration file and in various strings presented to the user.
+    Picks the formatter for format patterns in the configuration file and in various strings presented to the user.
 Supported formatters are

     * ``"python"``: based on :class:`papis.format.PythonFormatter`.